dreayoung/2Peers/CONTRIBUTING.md

 #### Commit Message Guidelines

-- Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
+- Commit messages should be written in the past tense; e.g. "Fixed continuous integration script".
 - The first line of your commit message should be a brief summary of what the commit changes.
 Aim for about 70 characters max.
-Remember: This is a summary, not a detailed description of everything that changed.
+Remember: This is a summary, not a detailed description of everything that changed!
 - If you want to explain the commit in more depth, following the first line should be a blank line and then a more detailed description of the commit.
 This can be as detailed as you want, so dig into details here and keep the first line short.